superlinked/VectorHub/docs/articles/rag-application-communication-system.md

 First, we'll look at how RAG addresses information retrieval challenges faced by but predating LLMs.
 We'll discuss why production RAG is dynamic, always solving the last mile problem (including evaluation) - customizing around LLMs to close the loop between data and users.
 We then go into more detail on info retrieval issues as data friction problems, and how we need to take a hybrid approach - deploying the best tools even if they're not new tools.
 We discuss the intricacies of specializing for production data, how you need bad data, synthetic data, and classifiers for pre-training, and the ins and outs of fine-tuning for RAG in production.
 Let's get started.

-## 1. RAG - a comm system solution for few-doc learning (LLM) limitations
+## 1. RAG - a comm system solution for few-doc learning (i.e., LLM) limitations

-LLMs are extremely good and efficient at language transfer - rephrasing and reformulating an existing text in a new style or for a different audience.
+LLMs are extremely good and efficient at language transfer - rephrasing and reformulating an existing text in a new style, or for a different audience.
 Many models trained primarily in English can be adapted successfully on downstream tasks in other languages.
 This capacity also extends to other linguistic aspects: formal to informal, standards to dialects, generalist to specialized terminologies.

-But LLMs are also limited by the fact that they are few doc-learners.
-LLMs have largely been conceived as “interpolated datasets” (holding in memory the collective knowledge of the Internet), and they share the challenges of interpolated datasets.
+But LLMs are also limited.
+They are few doc-learners, largely conceived as “interpolated datasets” (holding in memory the collective knowledge of the Internet), and sharing the challenges of interpolated datasets.
 (Even the inaugural RAG system was still a form of interpolated dataset: a clever design associating a seq2seq model with a dense layer trained on Wikipedia ([Lewis et al., 2020](https://proceedings.neurips.cc/paper/2020/file/6b493230205f780e1bc26945df7481e5-Paper.pdf)).)
-Like other interpolated datasets, LLMs are trained at a point in time on a finite set of data, and this creates problems.
+LLMs (like other interpolated datasets) are trained at a point in time on a finite set of data, and this creates problems.
 Problems that can to some degree be mitigated by RAG systems:

-* *Specialization*: professional resources are often not or only lightly included in pre-training data, resulting in high hallucination rates. *RAG systems can provide coverage of these resources*.
+* *Specialization:* professional resources are often not (or only lightly) included in pre-training data, resulting in high hallucination rates. *RAG systems can provide coverage of these resources*.
-* *Updatability*: while LLMs are limited by their cutoff date, *RAG systems can be continuously maintained in real time*.
+* *Updatability:* while LLMs are limited by their cutoff date, *RAG systems can be continuously maintained in real time*.
-* *Explainability*: LLMs are a “black box”; *RAG systems can provide transparency, tracing statements to original sources*.
+* *Explainability:* LLMs are a “black box”; *RAG systems can provide transparency, tracing statements to original sources*.

 The default paradigm and basic conceptualization of RAG emerged almost immediately after the release of chatGPT.
-Simon Willison’s “[semantic search answers pattern](https://simonwillison.net/2023/Jan/13/semantic-search-answers/)” (January 2023) is one of the first systematic descriptions: search for texts in a semantic database, get the most relevant results, send this input to GPT-3 as inspiration.Following this basic strategy, RAG helps mitigate the limitations of few document learning by grounding an LLM on existing data at inference time.
+Simon Willison’s “[semantic search answers pattern](https://simonwillison.net/2023/Jan/13/semantic-search-answers/)” (January 2023) is one of the first systematic descriptions: search for texts in a semantic database, get the most relevant results, send this input to GPT-3 as inspiration.
+Following this basic strategy, RAG helps mitigate the limitations of few document learning by grounding an LLM on existing data at inference time.

 **But RAG doesn't solve LLM limitations once and for all**. *In production*:

-* a) there's *no one-size-fits-all RAG solution*, as people working on production RAG today soon come to realize.
+a) there's *no one-size-fits-all RAG solution*, as people working on production RAG today soon come to realize.
 Good applications are increasingly a lot of flows and arrows, anticipating a wide array of edge cases.
 There are simply too many breaking points - e.g., bad OCR, poor indexation, suboptimal tokenization, inconsistent document segmentation, unpredictable queries, etc. - to settle on one generic approach.
-* b) *your solution to the last mile problem (indexing, retrieval, and generation) depends heavily on your use case*: This won't be easily handled by LLMs, despite major AI actors' eagerness to create innovative panacea platforms.
+b) *your solution to the last mile problem (indexing, retrieval, and generation) depends heavily on your use case*: This won't be easily handled by LLMs, despite major AI actors' eagerness to create innovative panacea platforms.
 Probably the only actual moat in finding the right fit for your use case, corpus, and specific user target is in applied generative AI - i.e., in a specifically and dynamically tailored RAG system.
-* c) *RAG evaluation is tricky*: While you can use synthetic data to do preliminary evaluations and benchmarks for selecting and swapping models, the real challenge is evaluation in production of your system's different components, taking into account their level of specialization.
+c) *RAG evaluation is tricky*: While you can use synthetic data to do preliminary evaluations and benchmarks for selecting and swapping models, the real challenge is evaluation in production of your system's different components, taking into account their level of specialization.
 Though we'd like to automate everything, including evaluation, here it continues to require qualitative human involvement.

 These ongoing difficulties are at once challenges *and* opportunities for RAG applications *qua* communication systems - employing LLMs in a particular landscape of specific data and users.
 In a way, this has always been RAG's *raison d'etre*.
 As communication systems, RAG applications can perform better than even frontier LLMs alone, by taking advantage of a broad range of techniques, not all of them new, as we'll see below.